Glossary

 DASD

-Direct Access Storage Device: The term was coined by IBM to refer to a type of storage that allow random access to storage (hard-drives, optical discs, …).
-It contrast with sequential access storage such as magnetic tape or punched card.
+This term was coined by IBM to refer to a type of storage that allows random access to storage (hard-drives, optical discs, etc).
+It contrasts with sequential access storage such as magnetic tape or punched cards.

 Datagram